yiisoft/rbac/README.md

 - `$userId` is user id to check permission against;
 - `$item` is RBAC hierarchy item that rule is attached to;
-- `$parameters` is extra data supplied when checking for permission.
+- `$context` is a rule context providing access to parameters.

 To use rules with `Manager`, specify their names with added permissions or roles: